em2898.epiquest.co.uk

 To illustrate the key differences between EpiQuest-T and programs based on finding the best MHC binder, we have compared the prediction results between EpiQuest-T and of the program suggested by IEDB in the optimal settings.
 In both examples shown below the red boxes indicate areas potentially containing functional CTL epitopes, blue boxes indicate the best (highest score) epitopes predicted by IEDB tool, and the purple ones - the actual biologically active epitopes discovered experimentally.
 Orange frame indicates the best epitope according to either the prediction or to experimental data.

-As can be seen, the prediction of EpiQuest-T directly covers the area of the most functionally active CTL epitope in LCV glycoprotein.
-Among predictions made by IEDB tool (14 best are shown) none correspond to actual functional (either strong or weak) CTL epitopes in this sequence.
+As observed, the predictions made by EpiQuest-T directly cover the area of the most functionally active CTL epitope in the LCV glycoprotein.
+In contrast, among the predictions made by the IEDB tool (with the 14 best predictions shown), none correspond to actual functional CTL epitopes in this sequence.

-It is likely that some of them appear among the lower score predictions, but the example clearly indicates the absence of connections between predictions of the program and functional activity of the CTL epitopes.
+While it's possible that some of the IEDB predictions may appear among the lower score predictions, this example clearly indicates a lack of connection between the predictions made by the program and the functional activity of the CTL epitopes.
+This underscores the importance of utilizing tools like EpiQuest-T that focus on identifying epitopes with strong functional activity.

-For another protein, EpiQuest-T defines the area (the most likely location of immunodominant epitope) that covers exactly the locations of 3 functional CTL epitopes in this protein.
-Among the best 8 predicted by IEDB tool the lowest one corresponds to the part of the area of the functional epitopes location.
-The location of the best epitopes predicted by IEDB tool does not contain functional epitopes at all.
+For another protein, EpiQuest-T accurately defines an area that corresponds to the most likely location of the immunodominant epitope, covering exactly the locations of three functional CTL epitopes in this protein.
+In contrast, among the eight best predictions made by the IEDB tool, the lowest one corresponds to only a part of the area where the functional epitopes are located.
+Additionally, the location of the best epitopes predicted by the IEDB tool does not contain any functional epitopes at all.

 The presented examples were analysed for mouse CTL epitopes, H2kB haplotype.